IntersectMBO/cardano-updates/blog/2024-04-26-node-cli-api.md

 The team continues focused on implementing tests for the Conway era on the cardano-node repository.
 This sprint the team made various improvements to
 CI pipelines on cardano-cli.

-- Cardano-cli: implemented `build-estimate` was implemented to facilitate automatic transaction balancing without access to a live node; and added  `minFeeRefScriptCostPerByte` as an option to `create-protocol-parameters-update` command.
+- Cardano-cli: implemented `build-estimate` to facilitate automatic transaction balancing without access to a live node; and added  `minFeeRefScriptCostPerByte` as an option to `create-protocol-parameters-update` command.
-- Cardano-api: Released a new version 8.45.1.0
+- Cardano-api: Released version 8.45.1.0

 ### cardano-node